christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ```

 To use `MockFunction`, first create `MockFunction` object and set up
-expectations on its `Call` method.
+expectations on its `Call` target.
 Then pass proxy obtained from
 `AsStdFunction()` to the code you are testing.
 For example:

 ```cpp